dimailn/vrf/README.md

 // initialization of vrf in project

-import Effect from './effect'
+import effect from './effect'

 const effects = [
-  Effect
+  effect()
 ]

 Vue.use(Vrf, {effects})